 As a teaching-focussed academic, Yvonne is primarily involved in the teaching of Medical Physiology across the degree programmes of Medicine, Pharmacy and Life Sciences.

-Yvonne has membership across various School-, Faculty- and University-wide committees including undergraduate medical admissions, School of Medicine diversity and inclusion medical education committee (DIMEC), pharmacology teaching group, senior management committee in School of Life Sciences, Faculty-wide Interprofessional education (IPE) committee and University education and student experience committee (nominated member).
-Yvonne is currently the co-Head of the education division in the School of Life Sciences, as well as a Senior Tutor for the early year's medicine programme.
+Yvonne has membership across various School-, Faculty- and University-wide committees including undergraduate medical admissions, School of Medicine diversity and inclusion medical education committee (DIMEC), pharmacology teaching group and University education and student experience committee (nominated member).
+Yvonne is currently the Year 1 Lead as well as Senior Tutor for the Early Year's Medicine degree programme.

 Externally, Yvonne is a member of the Association for the Study of Medical Education (ASME) equality, diversity and inclusion (EDI) working group (representing the medical educators involved in student support special interest group).
 In 2021, Yvonne was tenured for one year as ASME's honorary secretary and lead for EDI with membership on the board of directors.

 Yvonne obtained Senior Fellowship of Advance HE (formerly Higher Education Academy) in 2018.
-In 2020, Yvonne was awarded a Lord Dearing Award from the University of Nottingham for an outstanding contribution to the enhancement of the student experience.
+In 2020 and 2023, Yvonne was awarded a team Lord Dearing Award from the University of Nottingham for an outstanding contribution to the enhancement of the student experience.
+Additionally, in 2023, Yvonne was also awarded an individual Lord Dearing Award.
 In 2021, Yvonne received an impact award from the Association for the Study of Medical Education (ASME) for the publication "Diversifying the medical curriculum as part of the wider decolonising effort: A proposed framework and self-assessment resource toolbox" which received multiple citations locally, nationally and internationally.

 Yvonne is currently involved in the leadership and teaching of physiology and pharmacology across multiple modules delivered on the Medicine, Pharmacy and Life Sciences degree programmes.